 - o Airfield Lighting

-- o Emergency Paging Systems
+- Emergency Paging Systems

-- o Emergency Communications for consolidated Police and Fire (CDC)
+- Emergency Communications for consolidated Police and Fire (CDC)

-- o Computer Servers
+- Computer Servers

-- o Main Telephone Rooms
+- Main Telephone Rooms

-- o Critical Computer Systems
+- Critical Computer Systems

-- o Fire Alarm Servers
+- Fire Alarm Servers

 - o "IDF" Emergency Paging Rooms (fiber optics in/out and data routers for networks)

-- Other rooms, or spaces, as may be designated critical to operations or life safety by OFM or MAA or FAA
+- o Other rooms, or spaces, as may be designated critical to operations or life safety by OFM or MAA or FAA

-- o "Non-critical" telephone closets of 24 square feet, or less, do not receive automatic fire suppression systems.
+• "Non-critical" telephone closets of 24 square feet, or less, do not receive automatic fire suppression systems.
 They are to be provided with automatic fire detection only.
-Refer to the detection requirements for further information. - Note 3: Cooler and Freezer Boxes and similar unconditioned spaces are to be provided with dry-barrel sprinkler heads, off of wet sprinkler systems.
-They are to be provided with separate control valve(s) with tamper switches. - Note 4: Main Electrical Rooms are to be provided with a sprinkler system activated shunt trip to deactivate electrical switchgear.
+Refer to the detection requirements for further information.

+Note 3: Cooler and Freezer Boxes and similar unconditioned spaces are to be provided with dry-barrel sprinkler heads, off of wet sprinkler systems.
+They are to be provided with separate control valve(s) with tamper switches.

+Note 4: Main Electrical Rooms are to be provided with a sprinkler system activated shunt trip to deactivate electrical switchgear.